 Honeywell Oscillating Tower

-One of the appealing things about this Honeywell tower fan is that it comes with a remote control, meaning you don't have to get out of bed to turn it up, down, or off when you wake up freezing at 5am.
+One of the appealing things about this Honeywell tower fan is that it comes with a small remote control, meaning you don't have to get out of bed to turn it up, down, or off when you wake up freezing in the middle of the night.

 Dyson AM07 cool tower fan